- Completion of a minimum of 90 semester hours from an accredited college or university

 - Students who have been educated in universities outside the U.S. or Canada must complete at least one year of college and all dental prerequisite courses in the U.S. or Canada

-- A minimum of eight semester hours in each of the following subjects: biology, inorganic chemistry, organic chemistry, and physics (all with laboratory experience)
+- A minimum of eight semester hours in each of the following subjects: biology, general chemistry, organic chemistry, and physics (all with laboratory experience)